TABLE OF CONTENTS

 - Add fish mix or worm casting to soil

-- Move your plants to a warmer location (25 degrees Celsius is ideal)
+- Change the location for the weed plants that is a warmer place.
+(25 degrees Celsius is ideal)

-As the third and final in the macronutrient family, potassium helps to regulate CO and the production of energy.
-If the tips of your leaves turn brown and yellow and curl you may have a potassium deficiency.
+As the third and last in the macronutrient family, potassium helps to regulate CO and the production of energy.
+If the tips of your leaves turn yellow and brownish and curl you may have a potassium deficiency.

-- Apply organic seaweed as a foliar spray
+- Use organic seaweed and apply it with a foliar spray method

-This immobile micronutrient helps hold plant cell walls together, and without enough of it, will lead to root tips and younger leaves forming abnormally.
+Calcium aids with binding plant cell walls and without enough of it, will lead to root tips and younger leaves forming abnormally.

 - Add bonemeal to your compost or soil